chadanuk/php_csv_browser/README.md

 Get specific information from any CSV

+Retrieves a row of data based on a field/value combo.

 After your file is upload initialise the CSV browser by parsing the file name to the constructor.